veryl-lang/doc/book/src/01_introduction.md

 Modern programming languages have development support tools like linter, formatter, and language server by default.
 Veryl will have them too from the beginning of development.

-The following tools are planed to support.
+The following tools are supported.

 * Linter
 * Formatter